JocelynWordSmith/card-game/documents/ROADMAP.md

 - [x] fix bug where cards are clickable during revertDelay
 - [x] leader board using persisted storage from stage two
-- [ ] BLOCKED until i add the leader board
+- [x] improved scoring system
-  - implement a better visual design for all interactions (just focus on mobile and use flexbox, desktop should be easy after)
+- [ ] implement a better visual design for all interactions (just focus on mobile and use flexbox, desktop should be easy after)
 - [ ] TEST YOUR SHIT (write tests, run audits)
 - [ ] refactor State management
 - [ ] revisit semantics